 The National Weather Service (NWS) is a branch of the National Oceanic and Atmospheric Administration under the United States Department of Commerce.
 The Weather Forecast Office (WFO) in Nashville, Tennessee is part of the Southern Region of the NWS.

-WFO Nashville is managed by the Meteorologist-in-Charge (MIC), Larry Vannozzi, who is, in turn, responsible to the Director of the Southern Region.
-Other management personnel at Nashville include a Warning Coordination Meteorologist (WCM), Tom Johnstone, Science and Operations Officer (SOO), Angela Lese, and an Observation Program Leader (OPL), Vacant.
+WFO Nashville is managed by the Meteorologist-in-Charge (MIC), Larry Vannozzi, who is responsible for all NWS Nashville operations.
+Other management personnel at Nashville includes a Warning Coordination Meteorologist (WCM) who runs the local outreach program, a Science and Operations Officer (SOO) who runs the local training program, and an Observation Program Leader (OPL) who runs the data acquisition program.

-Operational personnel include ten forecasters, whose responsibilities include issuing of severe weather warnings and statements, public (zone) forecasts and discussions, aviation forecasts (called "terminal aerodrome forecasts"), short term forecasts (called "nowcasts"), and fire weather forecasts.
+Operational personnel include ten forecasters, whose responsibilities include issuing hazardous weather watches, warnings and statements, public forecasts and discussions, aviation forecasts (called "terminal aerodrome forecasts"), and fire weather forecasts.
 The Service Hydrologist James LaRosa manages the river program for Middle Tennessee and north Alabama.

 The ITO manages the cooperative program for Middle Tennessee.